Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Democratized Learning Design

 \textbf{\textbf{HGLP'} problem at level $K$}

+where $\mu_K$ denotes the trade-off between the learning loss and the generalization constraint enforcing the group learning models to be close to the global model $w^{(K)}$.
 Since the dataset is distributed and only available at the learning agents, the problem \eqref{EQ:GK1} at the top level $K$ can be solved starting from its members problem first.
-Accordingly, the hierarchical generalized structure is emerged naturally following the bottom-up scheme where the learning models at lower levels are updated before solving the higher level generalized problems of its super group.
-Specifically, the problem \eqref{EQ:GK1} can be decentralized and iteratively solved by the following problem of each subgroup $i$ at the level $K-1$ and the global model $\boldsymbol{w}^{(K)}$ is updated as an average of subgroup models.
+Accordingly, the hierarchical generalized structure is emerged naturally following the bottom-up scheme where the learning models at lower levels are updated before solving the higher level generalized problems of its upper-group.
+Specifically, the problem \eqref{EQ:GK1} can be decentralized and solved by the following problem of each subgroup $i$ at the level $K-1$.